prataprc/prataprc.github.io/_posts/2013-06-20-javascript-caveats.md

 permalink: javascript-caveats.html
 ---

-Every language has exceptional situations to common rules, that were originally explained as part of its specification.
+Every language has exceptional situations to common rules that are explained as part of its specification.
 They end up as caveats in programmer's mind.

 Interchanging properties as objects and associative array
 ---------------------------------------------------------

 Javascript objects are property-maps and property names can be accessed using the membership operator.
 Likewise, objects can be accessed like associative arrays passing in property name as index.

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=caveat1.js"></script>